pes2ug23cs194/ecommerce-de-project/README.md

 - Delta Lake
 - Apache Airflow orchestration
 - Cloud Deployment
-- Treatment/control A/B test to validate the win-back projection with real data
+- Treatment/control A/B test to validate the win-back and lapse-reason messaging split with real data
 - Predictive model for customer churn / repeat-purchase likelihood